sonots/gdbdump-ruby/README.md

 I first tried to use them.

 However, they print a backtrace of only current thread.
 Furthermore, rb_print_backtrace supports printing outputs to only STDERR.
+Also, because it calls C function, it works only for a living process, and does not work for *core* file.

 ```ruby
 def print_backtrace